Eigenvalues and dynamical degrees of self-maps on abelian varieties: Proof of Theorem

-\phantomsection \textbf{Acknowledgments. } I am greatly obliged to Dragos Ghioca and Zinovy Reichstein for their support while I was a postdoc at the University of British Columbia.
-I would like to thank H\'el\`ene Esnault, Zinovy Reichstein, Tuyen Trung Truong, Yuri Zarhin and Yishu Zeng for stimulating discussions and valuable suggestions which improve this paper a lot; in particular, \cref{corA} was suggested by Esnault and \cref{lemma:non-diag} was newly added to resolve one of Truong's questions.
-I would also like to thank Pierre Deligne for kindly explaining to me that our \cref{thmB} is actually a consequence of the standard conjectures.
-Part of this work was done during my stays at the University of Michigan and the University of Oslo in August 2019.
-I thank these institutions for hospitality and support.
+\textbf{Acknowledgments. } I am greatly obliged to Dragos Ghioca and Zinovy Reichstein for their support during my stay at the University of British Columbia.
+I would like to thank H\'el\`ene Esnault, Nathan Grieve, Bruno Kahn, Nicholas Katz, Zinovy Reichstein, Tuyen Truong, Yuri Zarhin, Yishu Zeng, and De-Qi Zhang for stimulating discussions and valuable suggestions.
+I would also like to thank Pierre Deligne for kindly explaining to me that our \cref{thm:B} is actually a consequence of the standard conjectures.
+My special thanks goes to Tuyen Truong for helpful comments and for pointing out several inaccuracies in an earlier version.
+Finally, I am grateful to the referee for his/her many helpful and invaluable suggestions.